 So how should you take vitamins for hair loss?

 Simple.
 As with any vitamins you take, the best vitamins for hair loss should be tailored to your needs.
-Take our vitamin survey to get an all in one vitamin for hair growth and to address your other health needs.
+Take our personalized vitamin quiz to get an all in one vitamin for hair growth and to address your other health needs.
 Personalized vitamins ensure you get exactly what you need.
 Make sure you take supplements for thinning hair that are safe and doctor created.
 Treating your unique nutritional needs is the best way to address hair loss.
 The best vitamins to take for thinning hair are the vitamins you need!
-Take your vitamin quiz here.
+Take your personalized vitamin quiz here.

 Romy Block specializes in Endocrinology and Metabolism and is mother to three active adolescent boys.
 Arielle Levitan is a Doctor of Internal Medicine with a special interest in Preventive Medicine and Women’s Health.
 She is a mother of three teen agers.
 As professional women with active family lives, they recognize that people often neglect their own health needs and are uncertain about what vitamins to take.
 Each person is different in her diet, exercise and health history, and will benefit from different nutrients.
 After years of advising their patients about the proper vitamins to take, Drs.
 Block and Levitan created Vous Vitamin® to provide people everywhere with quality vitamins that are suited to their individual needs.
 They are authors of the award winning The Vitamin Solution: Two Doctors Clear Confusion About Vitamins and Your Health (She Writes Press, 2015).
 Take your vitamin survey now to get exactly the right vitamins for your needs.